-Our paper is related to a large body of literature.
-Our estimation method builds on the idea of estimating parameter using information about the physical and risk-neutral probability measures simultaneously, as advocated by \citet{ChernovGhysels2000}.
-Another related strand of papers are those that sought to explain the pricing kernel puzzles by augmenting existing models with additional state variables, see e.g. \citet{Chabi-YoGarciaRenault2008}, \citet{chabi2012}, \citet{BrownJackwerth2012} and \citet{SongXiu2016}.
-The variance risk ratio, $\eta_{t}$, may be interpreted as an additional state variable.
-Albeit it emerges naturally from the model structure and it can inferred from data using the observation-drive model for $\eta_{t}$.
-Our paper is also related to \citet{Barone-AdesiEngleMancini2008}, who estimate a GJR GARCH model for returns (under the physical measure).
-They do not specify a pricing kernel, but simply assume that the model under the risk neutral measure is also a GJR GARCH model, whose time-varying parameters are calibrated by minimizing pricing errors in daily options.
-We also seek to minimize pricing errors (through maximization of the log-likelihood function) but our approach is fundamentally different.
-Our starting point is a pricing kernel, which in conjunction with model under $\mathbb{P}$, defines the model under $\mathbb{Q}$.
-In the empirical comparison, \citet{ChristoffersenHestonJacobs2013} explored the same ideas as in \citet{Barone-AdesiEngleMancini2008}, and estimated HNG models under both $\mathbb{P}$ and $\mathbb{Q}$.
-Because this is not deduced from their pricing kernel, the referred to is an ad-hoc model.
-We show that the pricing kernel with a time varying variance risk ratio, is not coherent with (homogeneous) HNG models under both $\mathbb{P}$ $\mathbb{Q}$.
+Our work is also related to \citet{Barone-AdesiEngleMancini2008}, who estimated a GJR-GARCH model for returns under the physical measure.
+They did not specify a pricing kernel but simply assumed that the model under the risk-neutral measure is also a GJR-GARCH model, with time-varying parameters calibrated to minimize option pricing errors.
+While we also seek to minimize pricing errors, our approach is fundamentally different.
+Our starting point is a pricing kernel and a model for the physical probability measure, $\mathbb{P}$, and the two imply the model under the risk-neutral probability measure, $\mathbb{Q}$.
+An empirical comparison in \citet{ChristoffersenHestonJacobs2013} explores the same idea as in \citet{Barone-AdesiEngleMancini2008}, as they estimate separate HNG models under both $\mathbb{P}$ and $\mathbb{Q}$ measures.
+They referred to this structure as an \emph{ad-hoc model}, because it is not derived from their pricing kernel.
+However, we show that the pricing kernel with a time-varying VRR is incoherent with HNG models (with constant parameters) under both $\mathbb{P}$ and $\mathbb{Q}$ measures.

-Our paper is also related to the literature on time varying risk aversion, via the latter's connection with the local shape of the pricing kernel.
-A seminal paper with time-varying risk aversion is \citet{CampbellCochrane1999}, and building on their framework, \citet{Li2007} showed how time-varying risk aversion interacts with time-varying risk premium.
-Moreover, \citet{GonzalezNaveRubio2018} find that time-varying risk aversion is one of the main determinants of stock market betas.
-A recent paper by \citet{BekertEngstromXu2020} introduced a no-arbitrage asset pricing model with a time-varying risk aversion, for the pricing of equities and corporate bonds where the risk aversion is driven by the uncertainty shock.
+Additionally, our paper contributes to the literature on time-varying risk aversion, which relates to the local shape of the pricing kernel.
+A seminal paper by \citet{CampbellCochrane1999} addresses this concept, while \citet{Li2007} demonstrated how time-varying risk aversion links to a time-varying risk premium.
+Moreover, \citet{GonzalezNaveRubio2018} identified risk aversion dynamics as a key determinant of stock market betas.
+More recently, \citet{BekertEngstromXu2020} introduced a no-arbitrage asset pricing model with time-varying risk aversion for pricing equities and corporate bonds, where risk aversion is driven by uncertainty shocks.